 Upgrade Settlements & Complete Projects

 Settlements are one of the big new features in The Division 2, and they are a great way to earn XP and loot.
-These settlements can be improved over time by completing projects.
+These settlements can be improved over time by completing projects, which are usually checklists of things you can do in the game world.
 These projects will not only visually change the settlement, like adding more storage or solar panels, but they also award large amounts of XP and blueprints which can help you craft new weapons, mods, and items.

 Another important tip: You can partially complete projects from the map screen.
 Sometimes you will need to donate certain items, like a pair of gloves, to complete a project.
 You can do this anywhere on the map at any time by opening up the map and tabbing over to the left.
-There you will find all your current projects, their objectives and you can donate any items in this section of the map screen too.
+There you will find all your current projects, their objectives and the option to donate items in your inventory to help complete them.
 Very useful!

 Hold On To Gloves, Helmets and Other Armor Parts